yannbf/ion-maps/README.md

 ### Ion Static Maps

+Renders a static for moments where you need a fast rendered page that doesn't need map interaction.

 | Property     | Type     | Definition             |
 |-----------------|------------------|---------------------------------------|
 | lat | string |Latitude position of the map.
 Required if not using address. |